 - 1. DROP TABLE DSNAQT.ACCEL;

-- 2. DROP VIEW DSNAQT.ACCEL_NAMES;
+- 2. DROP VIEW DSNAQT.ACCEL NAMES;

 - 3. DROP SEQUENCE DSNAQT.UNLOADIDS;

+'''

-- 4. DROP PROCEDURE SYSPROC.ACCEL;
+4. DROP PROCEDURE SYSPROC.ACCEL;

-- 5. DROP FUNCTION DSNAQT.ACCEL;
+5. DROP FUNCTION DSNAQT.ACCEL;

-- 6. FREE PACKAGE SYSACCEL.;
+6. FREE PACKAGE SYSACCEL.;

+'''

-If you use both product features (coexistence): Your contract with IBM might oblige you to physically erase all disks before an IBM Integrated Analytics System is moved outside of your data center.
+Your contract with IBM might oblige you to physically erase all disks before an IBM Integrated Analytics System is moved outside of your data center.
 A procedure exists that guarantees and certifies the erasure of disks.
 If required, contact IBM support to request the execution of this procedure.
 If you want to reuse a machine after the execution, you must install and configure it from scratch.